Psalms that Sing

 end of 2024

 The long-term goal is to use this methodology for the poetic translation of all the psalms in different languages.
-It is foreseen that, as communities move into more Old Testament translation work, the other poetic books of the Old Translation will also be translated using a similar method (like Job, Proverbs, Isaiah), taking advantage of the experience already gained through the psalms.
+It is foreseen that, as communities move into more Old Testament translation work, the other poetic books will also be translated using a similar method (like Job, Proverbs, Isaiah), taking advantage of the experience already gained through the psalms.